sye8/BITalinoDataCollection/README.md

 sudo pip3 install numpy pyserial pybluez bitalino
 ```

-**Note here we are not cloning the official BITalino git repo since we are using their old API for Python 3 support, which I have included in this repo.
-(Thanks to [Gautam Sawala](https://github.com/gautamsawala) for this suggestion)**

-**Note that BITalino3X is no longer maintained.
-Use Python 2 for best results**
+**Note that the official BITalino git repo is no longer maintaining BITalino3X, which I have included in this repo.
+(Thanks to [Gautam Sawala](https://github.com/gautamsawala) for this suggestion) Use Python 2 for best results**

 ## Arguments